huggingface/datasets/docs/source/access.rst

 .. code-block::

-   >>> dataset[0]
+   >>> print(dataset[0])
-   {'idx': 0,
-   'label': 1,
-   'sentence1': 'Amrozi accused his brother , whom he called " the witness " , of deliberately distorting his evidence .', 'sentence2': 'Referring to him as only " the witness " , Amrozi accused his brother of deliberately distorting his evidence .'}
+   {'sentence1': 'Amrozi accused his brother , whom he called " the witness " , of deliberately distorting his evidence .', 'sentence2': 'Referring to him as only " the witness " , Amrozi accused his brother of deliberately distorting his evidence .', 'label': 1, 'idx': 0}

 Return the number of rows and columns with the following standard attributes: